arghp/s0cket/README.md

-GET     api/posts                          Get all posts GET     api/posts/:id                      Get post by id DELETE  api/posts/:id                      Delete a post PUT     api/posts/like/:id                 Like a post PUT     api/posts/unlike/:id               Unlike a post PUT     api/posts/comment/:id              Comment on a post PUT     api/posts/comment/:id/:comment_id  Remove a comment PUT     api/posts/:id                      Edit a post
+GET     api/posts                          Get all posts GET     api/posts/:id                      Get post by id DELETE  api/posts/:id                      Delete a post PUT     api/posts/:id/like                 Like a post PUT     api/posts/:id/unlike               Unlike a post PUT     api/posts/:id/comment              Comment on a post PUT     api/posts/:id/comment/:comment_id  Remove a comment PUT     api/posts/:id                      Edit a post

 inbox routes
 ------------
-GET     api/inbox/                         Get current user's inbox, with latest message for each conversation GET     api/inbox/:id                      Get messages with user of id POST    api/inbox/:id                      Send a new message to user of id
+GET     api/messages/                      Get current user's messages (?view = inbox for an inbox view, with latest message for each conversation)
+GET     api/messages/user/:id              Get messages with user of id POST    api/messages/user/:id              Send a new message to user of id
 ```